kubicakacper/kubicakacper/README.md

 - 👋 Hi, I’m @kubicakacper
-- 👀 I’m interested in Data Engineering
+- 👀 I’m interested in Data Engineering and Database Administration
-- 🌱 I’m currently learning PySpark
+- 🌱 I’m currently learning Db2 for LUW
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: kubicakacper@gmail.com

 <!---